It can be a little scary to be cruising around Mexico in a rent-a-car and see the red and blue flashing lights of a police vehicle behind you.

 It’s always a good idea to carry a printed copy of the regulation in you car that you can present to the officer, if needed.

-The following is a PDF that contains the applicable section of the regulation in its entirety and also explains that you are a tourist in Quintana Roo.
+The following is a PDF that contains the applicable article of the regulation and also explains that you are a tourist in Quintana Roo.
+I included an additional section to show municipal officers that it applies to them as well.

 Let’s Wrap This Up